lvl99/blockpress/README.md

-# ACF Page Builder
+# LVL99 ACF Page Builder

 v0.1.0

 By Matt Scheurich <matt@lvl99.com>

-This is currently a proof of concept using ACF PRO and its flexible content field as a way to layout a page's content beyond using the basic text editor.
+This is currently a proof of concept using [ACF PRO](http://www.advancedcustomfields.com) and its flexible content field as a way to layout a page's content beyond using the basic text editor.

 The main key features is that it should:
-  - Uses ACF PRO as is with no modification or
+  1. Uses ACF PRO as is with no modifications or custom extensions;
-  - Provides an extensible blueprint for creating rich page layouts
+  2. Provides an extensible blueprint for creating rich page layouts;
-  - Doesn't enforce any opinionated or poorly-crafted CSS -- theme developers will have an agnostic and general representation of the content to do what they will with the presentation side of things.
+  3. Does not enforce any opinionated or poorly-crafted CSS -- theme developers will have an agnostic and general representation of the content to do what they will with the presentation side of things.

 I've extensively tried out Visual Composer, Divi Builder, and Gutenberg:
   - Visual Composer is OK, but the shortcode method is clumsy and unreadable.
 It has bonuses for extensibility, but its